 - Consider all available resources – Be sure to exhaust all available sources of financial support.
-Reviewing the information on our How to Fund Law School page is a good first step!
+Reviewing the financial resource information on this website is a good first step!

 - Be realistic – There’s no point in downplaying expenses.
 Although it may seem daunting to list all of your expected expenses for the next three years, being honest and accurate will help you to prepare a realistic plan.

 - Take advantage of financial help – It is a great idea to speak with professionals at your local financial institution to help you plan your finances.
 The Office of Student Financial Services is also happy to meet with you to discuss your budget.